zeroinfra-dev/website/content/about.md

 ZeroInfra is dedicated to providing professional web & cloud services that help businesses focus on what they do best.
 We handle the technical complexity so you don't have to.

-ZeroInfra is a project backed the "Blue Butterfly" company based in Athens, Greece.
+ZeroInfra is a project backed by the "Blue Butterfly" company based in Athens, Greece.
 We've been individually working as Site Reliability Engineers or Software Engineers for various companies and ZeroInfra is our joint effort to transform our experience in something new.

 ### Our Mission